willkg/socorro-siggen/README.rst

 Things to know about siggen:

 1. Make sure to use the latest version of siggen and update frequently.
-We use semantic versioning, so the API will not change for MINOR and PATCH releases.
-Feel free to restrict on the MAJOR version.

 2. Signatures generated will change between siggen versions.
 The API may be stable, but bug fixes and changes to the siglist files will affect signature